Officer shot, killed 17-year-old boy who was fleeing at traffic stop

-Police shot and killed a 17-year-old boy who fled from them near Pittsburgh Tuesday after he was pulled over in a car believed to have been connected to an earlier shooting that night, authorities said.
+Police shot and killed an unarmed 17-year-old boy who fled from them near Pittsburgh Tuesday after he was pulled over in a car believed to have been connected to an earlier shooting that night, authorities said.

 The initial shooting was reported in North Braddock at 8:27 p.m., the Allegheny County Police Department said Wednesday.